Arturius1471/Arturius1471/README.md

 - 👋 Hi, I’m @Arturius1471
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently doing python stuff
 - 💞️ I’m looking to collaborate on Nothing
 - 📫 How to reach me No
 - ⚡ Fun fact: I am da best